turingschool/present/README.md

 * Rails 7.0.4.3
 * Postgresql
 * Bundler 2.3.7
+* Google Chrome v116.0.5845.110

 Other versions may work.
 If you wish to test other versions you will have to modify the `Gemfile`, remove `Gemfile.lock` and run `bundle install`.

+### Running the Test Suite

-To set up locally, clone this repo and run the following commands.
+First, clone this repo and run the following commands.

 ```
 bundle install